Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it generates new keyword ideas from seed terms using the Google Ads Keyword Planner API, lists the output fields, and distinguishes from the sibling tool 'google_ads_keywords_add' by directing to use that for materializing ideas.
+The description clearly states it generates keyword ideas from seed terms using Google Ads API.
+It explicitly distinguishes from the sibling tool google_ads_keywords_add by directing the user to that tool for materialization.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.